 The game is intended as a homage to the golden days of NEC's PC-98 series of computers and is currently being developed by an international group of developers under the name Space Colony Studios.

-Recently we at Time Extension had the chance to interview Jonathan Durham, the creative director and lead writer on the project, to find out a bit more about the origins of the project and what in particular appealed to the Welsh developer about making a Japanese-style ADV.
+Recently we at GameParadise had the chance to interview Jonathan Durham, the creative director and lead writer on the project, to find out a bit more about the origins of the project and what in particular appealed to the Welsh developer about making a Japanese-style ADV.
 He gave us an insight into some of the major reference points, as well as the tools the team is using to bring the project to life.
 Enjoy!

 To begin, could you tell us a little bit more about Space Colony Studios?
 Who is working on this project?
 Where are you based?